All changes to AUA Bylaws are approved by the membership at the

 AUA Annual Business Meeting

 The American Urological Association Education and Research, Inc. (AUA/ER) is incorporated in Maryland and has been granted tax-exempt status by IRS – as a Section 501(c)(3) entity, as a charitable/educational corporation.
 As such, donor contributions made to AUA/ER are tax deductible.
-AUA/ER publishes The Journal of Urology®, operates the Office of Education, the Annual Meeting and is responsible for AUA Guidelines.
+AUA/ER publishes The Journal of Urology®, operates the Office of Education, the Annual Meeting and is responsible for activities of the Science & Quality department.

 Issues that precipitate revisions to the AUA's Bylaws may be brought to the attention of the Board of Directors (BOD) and the Bylaws Committee by individual members, the leadership of AUA Sections, or through written correspondence with various AUA committees.
 Any discussion among the Bylaws Committee requiring review and proposed revisions to the Bylaws is forwarded in a written report to the BOD for review at one or both of its interim (Fall or Winter) meetings.
 Proposed changes are then redirected for reaffirmation by the Bylaws Committee, and proposed amendments must be promulgated to the entire AUA membership at least thirty (30) days in advance of the Annual Business Meeting at the Annual Meeting.